Relki/Feedstics/Readme.md

 have recently been updated.
 So open the main solution in VS 2022, and open the Azure Streaming Analytics project in VSCode.
 You can then run the job locally picking a Cloud Source and a Cloud Target to do live processing.

-So, the Streaming Analytics job takes 1 input stream from Azure Event Hub (our cloud job is set to only allow one stream processor at time at the price point I chose), but runs 4 different job processing queries on that same stream source.
+The Streaming Analytics job takes 1 input stream from Azure Event Hub (our cloud job is set to only allow one stream processor at time at the price point I chose), but runs 4 different job processing queries on that same stream source.
 We output all the processing stream results from this and dump it into a SQL database source.
 This is nothing fancy but a single table that is not normalized.